A deadly serious affair…

 After Derek left, Nick was determined to get this evening back on track.
 He refused to think about what might happen until he had to.

 “Are you okay?”
-Sam asked, gazing up at him with concern etched into her gorgeous face.
+Sam gazed up at him with concern etched into her gorgeous face.

 He couldn’t have that, so he wrapped an arm around her waist and kissed her.
 “I’m out on a hot date with my best girl.
 I’m great.”
 Lowering his voice, he added, “And even though I can’t wait to get my best girl home so I can be alone with her, I’m really enjoying the time with our friends.”